onnx/onnxmltools/README.md

 If you choose to install `onnxmltools` from its source code, you must set the environment variable `ONNX_ML=1` before installing the `onnx` package.

 ## Dependencies
 This package relies on ONNX, NumPy, and ProtoBuf.
-If you are converting a model from scikit-learn, Core ML, Keras, or LightGBM, you will need an environment with the respective package installed from the list below:
+If you are converting a model from scikit-learn, Core ML, Keras, LightGBM, SparkML, XGBoost, or LibSVM, you will need an environment with the respective package installed from the list below:
 1. scikit-learn
 2. CoreMLTools
 3. Keras (version 2.0.8 or higher) with the corresponding Tensorflow version